nuniz/Brain-Tumor-Image-Synthesis-and-Classification/README.md

 * Each element of the pickle is build from 2 fields:
    * Image (size of 512x512) and a label (0-2).
    * The elements are append into numpy array and than save into pickle file.
-* You have to make a pickle of the traninig and the testing datasets.
+* You have to make a pickle of the train and the test datasets.

 ### Flags
 * Change the following variables: